hmcts/sscs-ccd-definitions/README.md

     docker build -t hmctspublic.azurecr.io/sscs/ccd-definition-importer-benefit:dev -f ../docker/importer.Dockerfile .

 You can then test loading this into your local environment:
+Note:- local environment should have Python 3.0 or above version

     ../bin/upload-ccd-definition-to-env.sh benefit dev local